Nsfr750/MSR605/Docs/OMRON.md

 ```
 Adds requirement of various ICC standard.
 (Adds ICC Control
 Information and Version read of ICC control part commands.)
-3-4 Delete “after the time-out.” in the explanation of “C40”, “C41” and “C42”.
+3-4 Delete â€œafter the time-out.â€ in the explanation of â€œC40â€, â€œC41â€ and â€œC42â€.
-3-4 Changes the positions of *1 to “Q1”,”N1”,”N2”,”N3” and “NA”.
+3-4 Changes the positions of *1 to â€œQ1â€,â€N1â€,â€N2â€,â€N3â€ and â€œNAâ€.
-3-5 Changes the function of “6L” from “to Front” to “to Rear End”.
+3-5 Changes the function of â€œ6Lâ€ from â€œto Frontâ€ to â€œto Rear Endâ€.
 3-6,4-
 C-
 ```
 ```
-Deletes ICC setting commands(“CB”) and command parameters.
+Deletes ICC setting commands(â€œCBâ€) and command parameters.
 ```
 ```
 3-12 Changes Error code table(8/8).
 4-2 Changes Return Retry Number from 4 times to 3 times.
-4-8,5-5 Adds “Europay” in ICC reference standard
+4-8,5-5 Adds â€œEuropayâ€ in ICC reference standard
 ```
 ```
 A3 Jun.
 7, 99
 ```
 ```
-5-1 Adds “3” in the parameter of Operating Status of Motor.
+5-1 Adds â€œ3â€ in the parameter of Operating Status of Motor.
 1-1,1-3,
 A-
 ```